sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### How can I open a calendar event in my favorite calendar app (Fantastical, BusyCal, etc.) instead of the built-in Calendar app?

 Dato uses the system default calendar app.
-To change the default calendar app, open the built-in Calendar app, open “Preferences…”, and in the “Default calendar app” preference, select the app you want.
+To change the default calendar app, open the Calendar app's settings, and in the “Default calendar app” setting, select the app you want.

 Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, Outlook, and Google Calendar (web).
 For other apps, Dato will just open the app.

 #### How can I make my calendar refresh more often?

-Open the Calendar app, open its “Preferences”, go to the “Accounts” tab, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
+Open the Calendar app's settings, go to the “Accounts” pane, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
 Ideally, it should be set to “Push”, but not all services support that, like Google.

 #### How can I get notifications for upcoming events? {#notifications}

 Dato does not support this as you can just set it up in the built-in Calendar app.
-Open the Calendar app's preferences, select the “Alerts” pane, and there you can choose when to be notified.
+Open the Calendar app's settings, select the “Alerts” pane, and there you can choose when to be notified.

 What Dato does support is showing a notification right when an event for a video call (Zoom/Meet/Teams) starts.
 The notification includes a button to join the video call directly.
-You can enable this notification in Dato's preferences. *(macOS 12 only)*
+You can enable this notification in the Dato settings.

 #### Where can I find the changelog?